This flourless orange cake is made with whole oranges, including peel and all! This cake is gluten-free and dairy-free but full of flavour.

 - Wash the oranges really well before placing them on the saucepan for boiling.
 Some oranges are covered with wax that can be removed by running them in warm water then scrubbing them with a dry, coarse cloth.

-- Make sure to remove the seeds of the oranges as they are bitter and might affect the flavor of the cake.
+- Make sure to remove the seeds of the oranges as they are bitter and might affect the flavour of the cake.

-- Insert a toothpick or skewer in the center to check if the cake is baked through.
+- Insert a toothpick or skewer in the centre to check if the cake is baked through.
 It should come out clean and batter-free.

-- Letting the cake cool in the tin first is very important.
+- Make sure to let the cake cool in the baking tin first before turning it out onto a cooling rack.
 This will allow it to set properly, so it does not fall apart on the cooling rack later on.

-- If you want the cake less sweet, you can forgo the orange syrup.
-It would still be delicious!
+- If you want the cake less sweet, you can skip the orange syrup.

 Flourless Orange Cake